 An advanced practical experience in ECG methodology and interpretation and the exercise testing of cardiopulmonary, diabetic, obese, and elderly patients.
-The course will prepare the student to attempt the American College of Sports Medicine Exercise Specialist Certification Examination.
-4-hour laboratory weekly.
+The course will prepare the student to attempt the American College of Sports Medicine Exercise Specialist certification examination.

 585 Legal Issues in Sport and Exercise Science (3)